 Like other narcotic medicines, oxycodone can slow your breathing.
 Death may occur if breathing becomes too weak.

 Call your doctor at once if you have:

 - a light-headed feeling, like you might pass out;

 - confusion, unusual thoughts or behavior;

-- liver problems --nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or
+- liver problems --nausea, upper stomach pain, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

 Seek medical attention right away if you have symptoms of serotonin syndrome, such as: agitation, hallucinations, fever, sweating, shivering, fast heart rate, muscle stiffness, twitching, loss of coordination, nausea, vomiting, or diarrhea.